rwth-iat/RecipeTool/ReadMe.md

 - "client" is for the Vue.js Frontend.

 # Building the project
+After changing the client code, a new Build is necessary for the changes to effect in the server.
 All steps necessary to Build and start the project are combined in one Batch File.
 Make sure you are in the root folder of the project and run:
   - `./build_run.bat`

-The commands in the build file are explained in the following:
+The commands in the build file are explained in the following and can also be run one by one manualy:
 - To build the Client part:
   - npm must be installed
   - change directory to clinet folder, make sure all packages are installed and build the package: